Vedas: Transmission

-The Vedas were orally transmitted since their composition in the Vedic period for several millennia.
+The Vedas were orally transmitted since their composition in the Vedic period for several centuries.
 The authoritative transmission of the Vedas is by an oral tradition in a sampradaya from father to son or from teacher (guru) to student (shishya), believed to be initiated by the Vedic rishis who heard the primordial sounds.
 Only this tradition, embodied by a living teacher, can teach the correct pronunciation of the sounds and explain hidden meanings, in a way the "dead and entombed manuscript" cannot do.
 (Note: Broo 2016 quotes Harold G. Coward and K. Kunjunni Raja.)
 As Leela Prasad states, "According to Shankara, the "correct tradition" (sampradaya) has as much authority as the written Shastra", explaining that the tradition "bears the authority to clarify and provide direction in the application of knowledge".